kyma-incubator/compass/docs/kyma-environment-broker/03-03-runtime-provisioning-and-deprovisioning.md

 # Runtime provisioning and deprovisioning

-Kyma Environment Broker allows you to configure Runtime provisioning and deprovisioning processes by providing additional input objects in the form of overrides.
+Kyma Environment Broker allows you to configure Runtime provisioning and deprovisioning processes.

 Both provisioning and deprovisioning operation consist of several steps.
 Each step is represented by a separate file.

-In case of a processing failure, every step can be re-launched multiple times.
-That is why for each step you should determine a behavior in case of a processing failure.
+As every step can be re-launched multiple times, for each step, you should determine a behavior in case of a processing failure.
 It can either:
 - Return an error, which interrupts the entire provisioning or deprovisioning process, or
 - Repeat the entire operation after the specified period.